-Six Sigma is a powerful problem solving toolkit that is used for both manufacturing and transactional processes.
+Six Sigma is a powerful problem-solving toolkit that is used in both manufacturing and transactional processes.

 For those unfamiliar with histograms and the normal distribution model, read histograms and normal probability curve before reading the next section, and don’t let the statistics deter you – Six Sigma is much more about process improvement less about theoretical defect rates.

 Six Sigma uses the normal distribution equation (the “bell curve” distribution that fits a number of real-world situations) , which predicts 3.4 defects-per-million over the long run for processes that have at least six standard deviations between the process average and the nearest specification limit (see image below).

 The important point is that a Six Sigma process has extra “cushion” between the outer extremes of the process results and the specification limits, so the process can drift over time without creating defects:

 Short Term Versus Long TermVariation

 The Six Sigma philosophy assumes that the process average will drift over time, and that the variation observed in a snapshot (sample) of data will deteriorate somewhat over the long run.
 The process drift is assumed to be a maximum of 1.5 standard deviations , and the 3.4 DPM level takes this theoretical “mean shift” into account.
 It is unlikely that any given process drifts by exactly 1.5 standard deviations over the long run – some processes may not drift at all, and some may drift more than 1.5 standard deviations – but the assumption of a 1.5 sigma mean-shift is better than ignoring mean shift as a factor in long term variation.